princesoni1989/react-beginner-kit/README.md

 npm start
 ```

-Now browse to the app at`http://localhost:3001`.This will start server in development mode and enable you do fast development. you can make changes and it will deploy automatically.
+Now browse to the app at`http://localhost:3001`.
+This will start server in development mode and enable you do fast development. you can make changes and it will deploy automatically.

 ## Pre configured application